 It soon emerged that many of the fires actually had different pictures of crying boys from different artists.

 The Sun Claims to Lift the Curse

 The Sun was left with a dilemma of its own: what to do with 2500 copies of various paintings of crying boys that had been sent to them for disposal.
 Turning it once again to the newspaper's advantage, they managed to burn the lot in a massive funeral pyre on no other day than Halloween.
 They found that with sufficient persuasion, they could indeed be destroyed, and The Sun declared that it had alone "lifted the curse of the crying boy."
 What a headline it made!

 The Mystery Solved?

 So, why did the pictures survive the fires after all this?

-As many of you know, I have had experiences, and I have my beliefs, but this one is just plain busted in my opinion.
-At the time though it was indeed one hell of a story, and it genuinely caused widespread fear.
-The story keeps popping up, as with so many urban legends this one has continued to grow on the Internet, and the backstory of who the boy might have been has been added into the mix, along with mistreatment by the painter and so on.
+As many of you know, I have had experiences, and I have my beliefs, but this one is just plain busted, in my opinion.
+At the time, though, it was indeed one hell of a story and genuinely caused widespread fear.
+The story keeps popping up—as with so many urban legends.
+This one has continued to grow on the internet, and the backstory of who the boy might have been has been added into the mix, along with mistreatment by the painter and so on.